Pablo Minissale

-Pablo Agustín Minissale (born 14 January 2001) is an Argentine professional footballer who plays as a centre-back for Argentinos Juniors.
+Pablo Agustín Minissale (born 14 January 2001) is an Argentine professional footballer who plays as a centre-back for Deportivo Madryn on loan from Argentinos Juniors.

 Career

 Minissale joined the youth system of Argentinos Juniors at a young age, having played his very early years in his hometown.
 He signed his first professional contract with the club on 24 August 2020, as the centre-back penned terms until 31 December 2022.
 Minissale was soon promoted into the first-team squad under manager Diego Dabove, notably featuring across pre-season; including in friendlies with Boca Juniors and Arsenal de Sarandí.
 He made a matchday squad for the first time under Gabriel Milito for a Copa de la Liga Profesional away defeat to Rosario Central on 15 February 2021, though he wasn't subbed on.

 Minissale's senior debut arrived in the Copa de la Liga on 8 March 2021 at the Estadio Monumental Antonio Vespucio Liberti against River Plate, as he replaced Carlos Quintana after sixty-six minutes of an eventual 1–0 victory.